strangerstudios/sitewide-sales/readme.txt

 1. Create a new `Sitewide Sale` under `Sitewide Sales` > `Add New`.

 == Changelog ==
-= 1.3 - 2022-07-?? =
+= 1.3 - 2022-07-27 =
 * FEATURE: Added "Reusable Blocks" as a banner type.
 * FEATURE: Added a "Sale Content" block that works similar to the sitewide_sale shortcode.
 The content from the sale settings will show up depending on the period.
 * FEATURE: Added a "Sale Period" nested block.
 You can nest other blocks inside of it and set the period (before/during/after) to show that content.
-* FEATURE: Also added a "Sale Period Visibility" advanced option to Group blocks and Column blocks.
+* FEATURE: Added a "Sale Period Visibility" advanced option to Group blocks and Column blocks.
 You can set these nested blocks to only show before/during/after a sale.
 * FEATURE: Added support for the Popup Maker plugin.
 You can choose a popup to use as your banner.
+* FEATURE: Added "Sale Period Visibility" to Elementor and Divi elements/sections.
 * FEATURE: Built-in Block Patterns and Styles for Sale Banners.
+* FEATURE: Added Countdown Timer Block for use with sales.
 * ENHANCEMENT: Added close (x) to banners and setting to "close until new session" so closed banners don't show up again.
 * ENHANCEMENT: Added filter swsales_banner_dismiss_link_html so custom code can hide or change the dismiss link on banners.
+* ENHANCEMENT: Added new sale banner templates.
 * ENHANCEMENT: Updated WooSelect to latest version.
 * ENHANCEMENT: Using the woocommerce_product_is_on_sale filter to show products in the shop as "on sale" if the code is applied to the view.
 * ENHANCEMENT: Moved the mini report on the edit sale page to the sidebar, with links to the detailed report.